 Choosing what foreign language to learn is one of the critical decisions you’ll make in your life.
-So how do you decide what’s right for you?
+So, how do you decide what’s right for you?

-Should you follow your interest & learn the language you love and passionate about, regardless of where it might lead you?
+Should you follow your interest & learn the language you love and are passionate about, regardless of where it might lead you?
 Should you follow your heart or head?
 Why?

 Table of Contents